MehrbodBlade/Code-Encryption/README.md

 # Code-Encrypt

-Lua-Encrypt is a robust Python tool designed to securely encrypt and decrypt Lua files using industry-standard AES-256 encryption.
+Code-Encryption is a robust Python tool designed to securely encrypt and decrypt Lua files using industry-standard AES-256 encryption.
 Protect your Lua scripts with strong encryption to prevent unauthorized access and modifications.(beta version )

 ## Features